Wednesday 8 AM-5 PM; Saturday 8 AM-4 PM

 You must have a valid sticker to use the transfer station.
-Stickers are available for $25 in the Town Clerk’s Office.
-One day passes are also available for a fee, in addition to any appropriate fee listed below.
-Stickers must to be attached to the vehicle and readily visible.
+Stickers are available for $25 at the Town Clerk's office or at the transfer station.
+One day passes are also available for a $3.00 fee, in addition to any appropriate fee listed below.
+Stickers must be attached to the vehicle and readily visible.

 $30 Full Pickup

 Other (large) Appliances $5

 *Demolition loads will be evaluated by facility personnel to ensure compliance with recycling goals, and to determine an appropriate fee for loads not listed above.
 The town/s participates in a recycling program and separate trash as follows:

 Waste oil, Antifreeze, Batteries

 Waste oil only, cannot be mixed with other hazardous liquids/materials.
 Antifreeze cannot be mixed with other hazardous liquids/materials.
 Containers used for waste oil or antifreeze cannot be recycled with their normal counterparts (HDPE Plastics) and will be disposed of in the regular household garbage.
 Batteries, Automotive/Marine (wet cell).